Marathon Training: What Is Zone 2 / Endurance?

 Marathon Training: 10 Essential Sessions

 Marathon success depends on consistent endurance work.
-Zone 2 teaching your body how to run on fat and oxygen means you can train longer and recover faster.
-It sets the stage for all harder efforts and race day performance.
-Keep it steady trust the process and you will reap the rewards.
+Zone 2 teaches your body to stay efficient at steady effort which means you can train longer and recover faster.
+It builds durability, strengthens your aerobic engine and creates the fitness that carries you through every phase of your plan.
+This is the zone that sets the stage for all harder efforts and every strong race day performance.
+Keep it steady, trust the process and let the quiet work compound.
+Over time Zone 2 becomes the reason you can run farther, feel smoother and stay consistent through an entire marathon build.

 Always consult with a medical professional or certified coach before beginning any new training program.
 The information provided is for educational purposes only and is not a substitute for personalized advice.